 In light of this, we ask that every member create space in their life for personal devotion.
-As one who abides in Christ, this should be a priority which means that you are spending at least 10-15 minutes alone with the Lord at least five times a week.
-Of course, we hope that as you make this a discipline in your life that the time would grow, but the most important aspect of personal devotion is consistency.
+As one who abides in Christ, this should be a priority.
+This means you are spending at least 10-15 minutes alone with the Lord at least five times a week.
+We hope that as you make this a discipline in your life that the time would grow, but the most important aspect of personal devotion is consistency.

 1. Choose a Time

 The first step in having an effective personal devotion is choosing a consistent time that works for you.
-For some, this is in the evening before bed, and for others it is at some point in the middle of the day (during a lunch break, etc.).
+For some, this is in the evening before bed, and for others, it’s at some point in the middle of the day (during a lunch break, etc.).
 However, the most popular time for personal devotion is in the morning.
 The most typical times for devotion are right after waking up or immediately following getting ready for the day.
-Again, the most important thing is choosing a time when you can be consistent.
+As a reminder, the most important thing is choosing a time when you can be consistent.